 Phil’s love of music began back in the late 70s where as a child living in the Handsworth, Birmingham area of the UK, he would go to the local community centre, or sports halls to listen to reggae sound systems play.

-In the early 80s Phil and a close friend with the same interest decided to put their extensive record collections together, and form their own Sound System called Master Blaster, whilst still at school.
+Whilst still at school in the early 80s, Phil and a close friend with the same interest decided to put their extensive record collections together, and form their own Sound System which they called Master Blaster.
 Phil was given the nickname Juneadan (pronounced Junior Dan ), his role at the time was emcee/DJ.

 Instead of making magazine racks, or tables during woodwork lessons, they would make 18” bass bins, and cabinets to house 15” midrange speakers, and tweeters, and of course writing lyrics to recite on the microphone.

 Starting off just playing school discos, they soon grew popular, and began playing at local community centres, and travelling around the country, having sound clashes against other soundsystems representing neighbouring towns.

 After leaving school they devoted all their time to promoting their sound system and playing music.
 They were rewarded by being booked by all of the biggest promoters, and found themselves opening/providing the music at reggae concerts for artists such as the late Dennis Brown, Tenor Saw, Sugar Minott, Frankie Paul, and Beres Hammond just to name a few.